 Next Steps

-Not all land within the Wîhkwêntôwin (Oliver) Node and 124 Street Corridor will be rezoned.
-As outlined on the map below, we recommend rezoning certain sites based on previous public feedback and policy direction from The City Plan and Central district plan (55.1 MB).
+Not all land within the Wîhkwêntôwin Node and 124 Street Corridor will be rezoned.
+As outlined in the final draft rezoning proposal below, the administration recommends rezoning certain sites based on previous public feedback and local context, technical studies, and policy direction from The City Plan and Central district plan (55.1 MB).

 Interactive Rezoning Map